rothgar/netdata-wiki/Installation.md

 ## node.js

-I believe the future of data collectors is node.js (those of you that may complain, don't think system monitoring.
+I believe the future of data collectors is node.js (those of you that may complain, don't think "system monitoring" - netdata already does this with `C`.
 Think API or remote service, monitoring).

 So, please install `nodejs` or `node`.